dtluther/CTCI/trees_and_graphs/notes.md

     ![screen shot 2017-12-07 at 12 06 50 pm](https://user-images.githubusercontent.com/15662012/33736373-37254e94-db47-11e7-9fb9-916a37cacd80.png)

 ### Complete Binary Trees
-* **Complete** binary tree: every level of the tree is fully filled, except for potentially the last one; as far as the last level is filled, it is filled left to right.
+* **Complete** binary tree: every level of the tree is fully filled, except for potentially the last level; as far as the last level is filled, it is filled left to right.
 See below:

     ![screen shot 2017-12-07 at 11 25 05 am](https://user-images.githubusercontent.com/15662012/33734494-680bf2c0-db41-11e7-9ab2-670ec268ee10.png)
     * the only node that is not filled completely has to be filled left to right, as is shown on the right side